-- •Using Kreston Reeves Benchmarking data to monitor staff absence.
+- Using Kreston Reeves Benchmarking data to monitor staff absence.
 Absence data is shared with Trustees and Headteacher to ensure we are doing all we can to reduce it.
-Each academy has completed and been awarded the Wellbeing Award showing their commitment to Wellbeing, The HR Manager supports all staff with support through services such as Zurich and SAS. - •Reviewing staffing structures annually ensures staff are deployed to maximise impact.
+Each academy has completed and been awarded the Wellbeing Award showing their commitment to Wellbeing, The HR Manager supports all staff with support through services such as Zurich and SAS. - Reviewing staffing structures annually ensures staff are deployed to maximise impact.
 Performance management processes follow performance related pay awards.
 Evidence is collated through the year by staff wishing to apply for the Upper Pay Range and this is considered by the pay panel.
 Staff who do not meet the criteria are not successful in progressing.
-All staff have received training on Performance management expectations and are clear of their role as an appraiser and an appraisee.
-All staff have clear grade descriptions which are used during performance management to ensure we are maximising staff skills. - •The Executive Business Manager reviews all service contracts which are due for renewal and uses CPS Crescent Purchasing Consortium to ensure value for money. - •Robust financial governance and budget management. - .Value for money purchasing. - •Reviewing controls and managing risk. - •Not allocating time/resources to areas where few improvements can be achieved. - •Reviewing quality of curriculum provision and quality of teaching. - •Reviewing quality of children's learning to enable children to achieve nationally expected progress.
+All staff have clear grade descriptions which are used during performance management to ensure we are maximising staff skills. - The Executive Business Manager reviews all service contracts which are due for renewal and uses CPS Crescent Purchasing Consortium to ensure value for money. - · Robust financial governance and budget management. - Value for money purchasing. - Maintenance of estates. - Reviewing controls and managing risk. - Not allocating time/resources to areas where few improvements can be achieved. - Reviewing quality of curriculum provision and quality of teaching. - Reviewing quality of children's learning to enable children to achieve nationally expected progress.